biopragmatics/oquat/docs/invalids/prefix/mi.md

-# Vario
+# mi: Molecular Interactions Controlled Vocabulary

+This page summarize the different resources that reference `mi` but use local unique identifiers that do not match the standard pattern of ^\d{4}$.
+Of the 3 resources,
-The following 3 variants were found: ['MI', 'PSI-MI', 'psi-mi']
+3 variants on the standard prefix were found: ['MI', 'PSI-MI', 'psi-mi'].

-## `eco`
+## `eco`: Evidence ontology

-Identifiers for this prefix are given correctly in Evidence ontology.
+Identifiers for this prefix are given incorrectly correctly in `eco`.

 | external_xref    |   usages_count | usages                                            |
 |------------------|----------------|---------------------------------------------------|